Ratinax/class_pkg/README.md

     ```
     cls_instance = pkg_to_class(pkg.class_name, [classes handled], [classes_handled name in bytes], pkg.upperPackageArgsBytes, pkg.kwargs_bytes)
     ```
+  Knowing using bytes will go through packages methods, but bytes are more portable than a Package instance

 * Here's an example on how to use both :
 ![Execution](screenshots/execution.png)